 How to Make Crock Pot Hot Chocolate

-ONE: Combine the milk, cream, and vanilla.
+First: Combine the milk, cream, and vanilla.
 Sprinkle the hot cocoa mix on top and then add the chocolate bar pieces.
 Make sure to break the chocolate bars up into pieces.

-TWO: Stir to combine then place the lid on and allow it to cook on low for 2 hours.
+Second: Stir to combine then place the lid on and allow it to cook on low for 2 hours.
 Or you can serve it sooner as long as the chocolate is melted and it is warmed through.

 I do recommend stirring occasionally to ensure the ingredients mix well together.